 - 7. Identify Customer Behavior and Shopping Pattern

 - 9. Optimize Customer Service

 Using a CDP for eCommerce

 Ecommerce data is often unstructured as it’s generated from a myriad of sources.
 This data, coupled with the large volume of the data, makes it extremely difficult to aggregate and analyze for business use.
 This is where a customer data platform CDP comes in.
 The CDP technology empowers companies to leverage the massive amount of customer data to generate insight.
 The tool will consolidate all your many data silos into a single database.
-It then uses these data to create a single profile for individual customers.
+It then uses this data to create a single profile for individual customers.
 Thus, enabling you to visualize their activities in all channels.